-The application is for the redevelop of the site with a three and two-storey building comprising 55 retirement living apartments (Extra Care) together with the erection of a single storey building for use as a children's nursery.
-The two proposed buildings / uses will be served from a new proposed vehicle and pedestrian access formed onto Kenn Road.
+The application, which is now amended, is for the redevelopment of the site with a three and two-storey building comprising 54 retirement living apartments (Extra Care) together with the erection of a single storey building for use as a children's nursery.
+The two proposed buildings will be served from a new vehicle and pedestrian access formed onto Kenn Road.
 The existing vacant employment buildings will be demolished.